alphagov/notifications-admin/docs/index.md

     * `original_file_name` is the name of the CSV file, if used
 * `id` is the unique identifier for the process of sending and retrieving one or more notifications
 * `content_char_count` indicates the full character count of the sms notification, including placeholders (populated for sms notifications only)
-* `service` is the service ID
+* `service` is your Service ID
 * `reference` is used in the Notifications API so you can ignore it (populated for email notifications only)
 * `sent_by` is the name of the provider
 * `links`:
     * `last` is the url of the last page of notifications
     * `next` is the url of the next page of notifications
 * `total` is the total number of notifications sent by the service using the given template type
-* `page size`: is an optional integer indicating the number of notifications per page; if not provided, defaults to 50
+* `page_size` is an optional integer indicating the number of notifications per page; if not provided, defaults to 50

 The above fields are populated once the message has been processed; initially you get back the [response](#coderesponse) indicated above.